microsoft/finops-toolkit/docs-mslearn/framework/manage/intersecting-disciplines.md

 ## Getting started

-Implementation of this capability is highly dependent on how your organization has adopted each of the following frameworks and methodologies and what tools you've selected for each.
+Implementation of this capability is highly dependent on how your organization adopted each of the following frameworks and methodologies and what tools you use for each.
 See the following articles for details:

 - [IT Asset Management (ITAM)](https://www.finops.org/framework/capabilities/finops-itam/) by FinOps Foundation
 - [Sustainability](https://www.finops.org/framework/capabilities/finops-sustainability/) by FinOps Foundation